currently Applying to the Chilean government For permission to run trips on the bordali.

 IS THIS TRIP SUITABLE FOR FIRST TIME EXPEDITION TRAVELERS?

-Yes, for guests who are adventurous, flexible and comfortable in remote settings.
-The trip is designed to introduce expedition travel with strong guide support and comfort focused logistics.
+Yes, for guests who are adventurous, flexible, and comfortable in remote settings.

 Talk To An Expert